IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 Simple breathing exercises can help you manage discomfort.

-It's important to be gentle with your body during these exercises and listen to your body's signals. 🚨
+It's important to be gentle with your body during these exercises and always listen to its signals.

 Stop immediately if you feel more pain, and consult your healthcare professional for guidance.

-Utilising a heating pad or ice pack can be an effective way to manage pain and discomfort. 🌡️
+Using a heating pad or ice pack can be an effective way to manage pain and discomfort.

-Heating pads can help relax tense muscles around the injured area, which can aid in reducing pain and promoting better sleep.
+Heating pads can help relax tense muscles around the injured area, reducing pain and promoting better sleep. 🌡️

 While using the heating pad, make sure that it isn’t too hot to avoid burns.

-You should also use it for short periods to prevent overheating.
+You should also only use it for short periods to prevent overheating.

 heat or ice pack